miketsprague/NiceDate/README.md

 ```

-No Apple, I want to tell you I'm using a Gregorian calendar.
+No Apple, I shouldn't have to tell you I'm using a Gregorian calendar.
 ```
 -(NSDate*)incrementMonth:(NSDate*)date
 {